pnovok/SQLServer_CDC_Demo/README.md

 ## Deploying database servers

 It is fairly easy to deploy new database instances in RDS.
 Make sure that your database instances are Publicly Accessible.
-Change data capture feature is only available in the Enterprise, Developer, Enterprise Evaluation, and Standard editions, so SQL Server Express edtion can't be used for CDC.
+For SQL Server Change data capture feature is only available in the Enterprise, Developer, Enterprise Evaluation, and Standard editions.
 Once the database instance is deployed, you need to capture the endpoint, a port number (1433), as well as the username and password to connect to the instance.
 Security Group inbound rules should allow traffic for database ports 1433 and 5432, as shown below.

 ![img_10.png](Images/img_10.png)